pydio/pydio-doc-developer-guide/0_introduction/4_others.md

+Apart from Rest and S3 APIs, there are a couple of other accessible endpoints in your Cells Server :

+- WebDAV
+- gRPC
+- Websocket
+- WOPI

 ### WebDAV

-By default, Pydio Cells exposes a WebDAV protocol endpoint via the main gateway.
-You can access it with valid credentials at the following address: `<public-URL>/dav/`.
+By default, Pydio Cells exposes a WebDAV protocol endpoint accessible at the following address: `<public-URL>/dav/`.
+It is protected by a Basic-Auth authentication, using user/password credentials.

-All requests are then forwarded to a preconfigured dav specific port (see pydio.json config file or ./cells config list).
-This port is managed by a gRPC service that exposes a WebDAV handler based on `golang.org/x/net/webdav` library and wrapped with Pydio Cells authentication and logging layers.

 This webdav access can be used to “mount” any accessible workspace as a network drive on the user’s desktops (windows / mac / linux).

 ### gRPC

-Currently only used by the CellsSync client, a dedicated gRPC gateway has been added in Cells V2 for providing a fast HTTP/2 access to the tree operations.
-In a proper TLS configuration of the Cells proxy, gRPC is exposed at the same URL as your Cells server.
+Currently only used by the CellsSync client, a dedicated gRPC gateway provides a fast HTTP/2 access to the tree operations.

+Depending on the TLS configuration:

+- If TLS is enabled, gRPC is exposed at the same URL as your Cells server (root serves both HTTP/1.1 and HTTP/2).
+- If TLS is not enabled, or gRPC is forced to use an alternative port using the PYDIO_GRPC_EXTERNAL environment variable, this gateway is exposed on a dedicated port.
+This port is exposed in the /a/config/discovery API endpoint response.

 ### WebSocket

-Pydio Cells exposes two authenticated websocket endpoints sending various messages from the server up to the javascript client.
+Pydio Cells exposes two authenticated websocket endpoints sending various PUSH messages from the server.
+It is currently used by the WebUI Javascript client.

 Endpoints are: